 The hardware monitor controls the four system fan speeds using a 25kHz fan PWM signal.
 Each of the four fans may be driven by the same PWM signal.
-The tachometer feedback signal from each of the four fans must be acquired by the hardware monitor.
-Both control and feedback signals must comply with the requirements defined in the 4-Wire Pulse Width Modulation (PWM) Controlled Fans Specification Revision 1.2 July 2004 published by Intel Corporation.
+The tachometer feedback signal from each fan must be acquired by the hardware monitor.
+Both the control and feedback signals must comply with the requirements defined in the 4-Wire Pulse Width Modulation (PWM) Controlled Fans Specification Revision 1.2 July 2004 published by Intel Corporation.